-- Performance figures are net of all fees and expenses. - Returns have been calculated using time weighted rate of return method as specified by SEBI. - With effect from 1st October 2020, performance of all clients is being considered to arrive at overall investment approach level performance. - The actual returns of the client may differ from the investment approach returns. - Past performance may or may not be sustained in future and should not be used as basis for comparison with other investments. - ASK Portfolio returns are composite returns of all the Portfolios aligned to the portfolio Objective as on March 31, 2021. - \ Benchmark changed w.e.f October 1, 2019.
+- Performance figures are net of all fees and expenses. - Returns have been calculated using time weighted rate of return method as specified by SEBI. - With effect from 1st October 2020, performance of all clients is being considered to arrive at overall investment approach level performance. - The actual returns of the client may differ from the investment approach returns. - Past performance may or may not be sustained in future and should not be used as basis for comparison with other investments. - ASK Portfolio returns are composite returns of all the Portfolios aligned to the portfolio Objective as on Sep 30, 2022. - ASK EDGE scheme have not completed 6 months, hence No performance is shown. - \ Benchmark changed w.e.f October 1, 2019. - # Performance for 2023 represents absolute returns for 6 months period- 1st Apr 22 to 30th Sep 22. - \\Benchmark for ASK Growth investment approach has been changed to BSE 500 during 2022-23 and benchmark performance for earlier years is also disclosed accordingly.

-12. STATUTORY AUDIT OBSERVATIONS: -
+14. STATUTORY AUDIT OBSERVATIONS: -